dejanzele/kube-webhook-certgen/README.md

 # Kubernetes webhook certificate generator and patcher

 This is repo is a fork from [jet/kube-webhook-certgen](https://github.com/jet/kube-webhook-certgen) as the original project is no longer maintained.

-This repo will diverge from [jet/kube-webhook-certgen](https://github.com/jet/kube-webhook-certgen) and [kubernetes/ingress-nginx](https://github.com/kubernetes/ingress-nginx/tree/main/images/kube-webhook-certgen) as it has a roadmap of its own.
+This project will diverge from [jet/kube-webhook-certgen](https://github.com/jet/kube-webhook-certgen) and [kubernetes/ingress-nginx](https://github.com/kubernetes/ingress-nginx/tree/main/images/kube-webhook-certgen) as it has a roadmap of its own.

 ## Overview